 My fervent desire to buy the brand new albums of my favourite artists on the day they were issued was hardly unique.
 However, this purchase was a little out of the ordinary: Never Let Me Down was, in fact, the first David Bowie album I bought on the day of release.

 Secondly, I opted for the compact disc, and yet I wasn’t able to play the bloody thing for three months as I didn’t save up enough filthy lucre to buy a CD player until July of that year, having just had some much-needed birthday contributions to the cash fund a fortnight before.
 Would someone please explain the reason for this strange behaviour?
 Because I’m not sure there was a great deal of method to my madness.

 In retrospect, I like to think that subliminally I somehow knew the album was going to be the worst of Bowie’s career.
-Lead single Day-In Day-Out felt a little flat, sounding like a limply tossed off rewrite of Peter Gabriel‘s Sledgehammer and his own Underground, both from 1986.
+Lead single Day-In Day-Out felt a little flat, sounding like a limply tossed off rewrite of Peter Gabriel‘s Sledgehammer and his own Underground, both from 1986, which was the year I distastefully tie-dyed these walls.

 There was also a telling sign when Simon Bates made a big deal of his Radio 1 mid-morning show having the world premiere of the album track, Beat Of Your Drum, But after the song, with its ropey Glory Days-quoting chorus, finished my sister looked like she’d chewed a wasp, walked out and said firmly, “Well, it’s not very good, is it?”

 So when we both saw our first Bowie gig, on a lukewarm summer’s evening at London’s Wembley Stadium on June 20 – the week before I turned 18 – the Dame dared to play eight – EIGHT! – of the ropey old new album’s songs in the show, the Pepsi and Tina Turner tied-in Glass Spider spectacle.
 What a pre-birthday ‘treat’!